maddinkunze/superperforator/README.md

 #### "Building"

-You can combine/"build" a single file by running the `combine.py` file within the `build` directory.
+You can combine ("build") a single file by running the `combine.py` file within the `build` directory.
+You will need a recent python3 install to do so.
 A new file called `superperforator-vX.X.X.html` (the same as would be in the releases page) should appear in the `build` directory.

 ## Attributions